Part 1: The Preliminary Practices

 The first four verses established the ground: a precious human life, the right environment, and the motivation of .
 Now Tokme Zangpo turns to the relationships and commitments that shape the path.
 Who do you keep company with?
 Where do you place your trust?
 What moral foundation do you stand on?
 And what are you ultimately aiming for?

-These five verses (5 through 9) correspond to a movement through the traditional of the practitioner.
-The preliminary practices (verses 5-7) address the companions and refuge that orient us correctly.
+These five verses (5 through 9) move through the traditional of the practitioner.
+Verses 5-7 address the companions and refuge that orient us correctly.
 Verse 8 speaks to the initial-scope practitioner concerned with avoiding lower rebirths.
 Verse 9 addresses the middle-scope practitioner who aspires to from altogether.
 Together, they form the bridge between the foundational contemplations and the great motivation that follows.

 Verse 5: Giving Up Bad Friends